FryggFR/WriteUp/README.md

 Keep in mind i'm not a pro, i'm just a curious person who want to learn and improve. ;)

 *Note : All flag are hidden*

+# Yes my anglais is mauvais !
+I'm french you know...
+I'm a working hard on it ;) !

+# Hey mate !
+Don't give up !
+Please, read theses write up only if you already rooted the boxe or if you are hard stuck !